droidluv/Spring-OkHttp-Interceptor/README.md

 I will plan on adding more features, renaming the project and package, to make this fork more distinct, and more importantly setting up a repository

+The improvements done are:
+* The library and the no-op versions have been updated to use kotlin (sample is still kept in java so that even java users can understand how to work with this library version)
+* Androidx conversion
+* Updated gradle dependencies

+Why the kotlin upgrade?
+Its to further reduce any NPE possibilities, and have a more modern language with concise code, like with this update itself number of lines must have reduced by several lines

 Chuck
 =====